turingschool/front-end-curriculum/lessons/module-4/server-side-testing.md

 This makes sense because we don't have any tests yet, but now we're all setup to add tests!

+**Note:** If your tests are running, but "hanging" and not exiting (you have to enter `control + c` to exit the tests), then you might have to add `--exit` to your mocha command.
+To run the tests, enter `mocha --exit`.

 ### Happy Path

 The happy path is a test case we write for when we expect everything to go well.
 This includes a well-formed request and an appropriate response.